Japan investors' net fund selling biggest in 3 yrs

 Falls in Japanese shares and the yen's appreciation against the euro especially hurt the investment performance of mutual funds during the month, Inui said.

-The benchmark Nikkei average .N225 lost 6.1 percent in November and the broader Topix index .TOPX fell 4.7 percent.
+The benchmark Nikkei average lost 6.1 percent in November and the broader Topix index fell 4.7 percent.

 Equity mutual funds saw net outflows of 273.7 billion yen in November -- also the biggest net outflow since October 2008.